-Diversion is a co-operative agreement between the Johnson County District Attorney’s Office and Johnson County Court Services.
-The District Attorney’s Office decides which juveniles are accepted into the program, and Court Services receives the applications and monitors compliance with the contract.
+Effective July 1, 2020, Intermediate Intervention Programs (Diversion) came under the administration of the District Attorney’s Office.
+The District Attorney’s Office decides which juveniles are accepted into the program and monitors compliance with the contracts.

-Most contracts are very basic, and list only 8-10 conditions.
-All contracts require the juvenile not violate the law, attend school, obey parents, comply with non-association clause, make amends with the victim, attend an education group and perform community service hours.
-Depending on the charge and the juvenile’s social needs, other conditions may be required or recommended.
+Most diversion contracts contain approximately 10 conditions.
+Among other conditions, all contracts require the juvenile not violate the law, obey parents, attend school, comply with non-association clause, and complete community service.
+Depending on the charge and the juvenile’s social needs, other conditions such as substance abuse treatment, making amends to the victim, attendance in an education group or mental health treatment may be required.

 The cost for diversion is $50 for misdemeanor or $100 for felony cases plus filing fee if that applies.
 Fees must be paid prior to a diversion contract being issued.
 Fees may be paid by money order or cashier’s check made out to DA Trust Account.

 If you have further questions about the diversion program, you may contact our office at (913) 715-7476.